AprilBrother/wiki.aprbrother/en/AButton_V3.md

 ## How To Programming Your Own Firmware

-Espressif has added support for the Arduino Boards Manager and by installing this way, you get the benefit of a slew of great built-in examples.
-Instructions for installing via the board manager can be found at [espressif's arduino-esp32 GitHub](https://github.com/espressif/arduino-esp32/blob/master/docs/arduino-ide/boards_manager.md).

 ### Use ESP Flasher To Program AButton

 We designed pins 2 x 4 for match ESP Flasher.
 ESP Flasher is an USB to UART converter.
 It's best tool to program AButton.
 See the photo for how to wire it